 There’s our Studio, an intimate ‘blank’ space where writers and producers go to work, trying out and refining new material free from distractions and complicated sets.
 And where, at the end of the day, audiences of up to 120 people can enjoy a diverse programme of unforgettable entertainment involving everything from cabaret and music, to musical theatre and comedy.

 With its lively atmosphere and comfortable surroundings, The Other Gin Palace is a stimulating place to meet friends, family or colleagues for coffee or cocktails.
 Even to enjoy a gin, of course.
-And from 12pm our wonderful in-house restaurant, The Other Naughty Piglet, serves an impressive menu of tantalising dishes.
+And our wonderful in-house restaurant, The Other Naughty Piglet, serves an impressive menu of tantalising dishes.

 Whenever you’d like to be part of our extraordinary theatrical experience, you’ll be very welcome at The Other Palace.